Odontodactylus scyllarus: The dactyl club

+Exceptional vision

+Their eyes possess 12 types of photoreceptors, the largest number in any animal.
+These photoreceptors allow these sea creatures to distinguish color and linear and circular polarized light.
+With these, Stomatopods inhabit coral reefs as they are full of color.
+The Odontodactylus' eyes are made up of ventral and dorsal regions which are separated by a midband.
+This midband contains 6 rows of ommatidia.
+Row 1-4 involve color processing while 5-6 involve circular and linear polarized light.

 Ecology

-Odontodactylus scyllarus is a burrower, constructing U-shaped holes in the loose substrate near the bases of coral reefs in water ranging from 3 to 40 m deep.
+Odontodactylus scyllarus is a burrower, constructing U-shaped holes in the loose substrate near the bases of coral reefs in water ranging from 3 to 40 m deep in the benthic zone of the ocean.

 O. scyllarus is a smasher, with club-shaped raptorial appendages.
 An agile and active intertidal and sub-intertidal predator, it prefers gastropods, crustaceans, and bivalves, and will repeatedly deliver blunt force to the exoskeleton of its prey until it can gain access to the underlying soft tissue for consumption.
 It is reported to have a "punch" of over 50 mph, the fastest recorded punch of any living animal.
 The acceleration is similar to that in a .22 LR bullet fired from a handgun (accelerations of over 100000 m/s2 (more than 10,000 g), and speeds of over 20 m/s), with each strike packing 340 lb-f of force.
 The speed of a raptorial appendage's strike causes cavitation bubbles to form.
-When those bubbles pop they release a large amount of heat, temporarily raising temperatures to near those at the surface of the sun and further weakening the armor of their prey.
-In addition, the surface of its hammer-claw is made up of extremely dense hydroxyapatite, laminated in a manner which is highly resistant to fracturing, and can break ordinary glass tanks.
+When those bubbles pop they release a large amount of heat, temporarily raising temperatures and weakening the armor of their prey.
+In addition, the surface of its hammer-claw is made up of extremely dense hydroxyapatite, laminated in a manner that is highly resistant to fracturing and can break ordinary glass tanks.
 Its composition is being investigated for potential bionic use in material engineering.

 Aquaria

 Some saltwater aquarists keep peacock mantis shrimp in captivity.
 The peacock mantis is especially colourful and desired in the trade.

 While some aquarists value peacock shrimp, others consider them harmful pests because they are voracious predators that will eat other desirable inhabitants in the tank.
-Some of the largest specimens can break aquarium glass by striking it, and can do further damage by burrowing in live rock.
+Some of the largest specimens can break aquarium glass by striking it and can do further damage by burrowing in live rock.
 Live rock with mantis shrimp burrows is considered useful by some in the marine aquarium trade and is often collected.
 It is not uncommon for a piece of live rock to convey a live mantis shrimp in an aquarium.
 Once inside the tank, they may feed on fish, shrimps, and other inhabitants.
-They are notoriously difficult to re-catch once established in a well-stocked tank, and there are accounts of them breaking glass tanks and damaging coral, when they wish to make a home within it.
+They are notoriously difficult to re-catch once established in a well-stocked tank, and there are accounts of them breaking glass tanks and damaging coral when they wish to make a home within it.